Analyze Codebase (Command Line)

 Note

-This tutorial assumes you have a current version of ScanCode.io installed locally on your machine.
+This tutorial assumes you have a recent version of ScanCode.io installed locally on your machine and running with Docker.
 If you do not have it installed, see our Installation guide for instructions.

 Requirements